Frequently Asked Questions

 - The grants approval process seems very long and involved.
 Do I really have to do all those things?

 - Yes, but the Grants Office will help!
 The grants approval process was designed by the College’s Executive Staff to ensure they are aware of and approve all grants to be developed and submitted by the College.
 A number of issues are considered during the approval process, including the likelihood of funding, ability to charge indirect costs, alignment with the College’s master plan, availability of matching funds, and requirements to continue the project after the funding ends.
 The Concept Summary must be approved by the Grants Office, your Dean, your Campus President, the District Vice President for Financial Affairs, and the College President.
-A near final draft of the grant and the Cabinet Review Summary must be approved by the Grants Office, your Dean, and your Campus President.
+A near final draft of the grant and the Grants Review Summary must be approved by the Grants Office, your Dean, and your Campus President.
 The Grants Office will help shepherd your grant through the approval process.
 Following this process helps to ensure that you don’t spend a lot of time developing a grant proposal that is not approved or submitted.
 At the recommendation of the College’s Grants Development Director, the grants process can occasionally be expedited.
 However, this is the exception rather than the rule.

 - I just found out about a grant that is due in a few weeks.
 Can we submit something?